Terms and conditions

 As part of the Blockchain Innovation Challenge, South Australian entrepreneurs are invited to come up with a project idea for how blockchain technology could improve operational efficiency, enable business model innovation, or influence how business, government and society interact.

-A prize pool of up to $100,000 is available for the best ideas that meet the eligibility criteria and these terms and conditions.
+A prize pool of $100,000 is available for the best ideas that meet the eligibility criteria and these terms and conditions.

 Definition of blockchain